MsAlEhR/Scorpio/README.md

 The [GitHub Wiki](https://github.com/MsAlEhR/Scorpio/wiki) also contains tutorials to help you learn how to use Scorpio tools with real data.

 ## Installation

-You can set up the environment for `scorpio` using either a virtual environment or a Docker image.
+You can set up the environment for `scorpio` using either a conda environment or a Docker image.
 Follow the instructions below for your preferred method:

-### Method 1: Virtual Environment
+### Method 1: Conda Environment

-1. **Create a virtual environment named `scorpio` based on the environment file in the `src` directory:**
+1. **Create a conda environment named `scorpio` based on the environment file in the `src` directory:**

     ```bash
-    python -m venv scorpio
-    source scorpio/bin/activate
-    pip install -r src/requirements.txt
+    cd src
+    conda env create -f src/environment.yml -n scorpio
     ```

-2. **Activate the virtual environment:**
+2. **Activate the conda environment:**

     ```bash
-    source scorpio/bin/activate
+    conda activate scorpio
     ```

 3. **Run the setup script to add `scorpio` to your PATH:**